mbarkhau/sbk/lit/040_impl_overview.md

 > Caveat: The choices for the current wordlist are probably not optimal as I have not done exhaustive tests.
 It may be for example, that it is easier to memorize fewer words from a larger wordlist.
 The price for this is that a larger wordlist leads to smaller levenshtein/edit distances between words, to longer word lengths, to less phonetic distinctiveness and the to a larger burden on non-native speakers of English (because less frequently used words must be used to fill out the wordlist).
 >
-> Improving the wordlist is a rabbit hole that involves trade-offs and diminishing returns, so I'm leaving it as is for now, but it is subject to change before final release, so your `brainkey` may become invalid!
+> Improving the wordlist is a rabbit hole that involves trade-offs and diminishing returns, so I'm leaving it as is.

 ### Integer Codes